-Equilo draws from thousands of existing, publicly available qualitative sources, harnessing the power of researchers and gender specialists, combined with technology, to instantly display for users key insights and findings that are specific to themes, domains, and sectors.
+Equilo draws from thousands of existing, publicly available qualitative sources.
+We harness the power of GESI researchers and practitioners, combined with technology, to instantly display for users key insights and findings that are specific to themes, domains, and sectors.

 Equilo adds value to users by aggregating, synthesizing, and analyzing research reports, studies, and leading international knowledge products.
-This work is typically performed manually by gender specialists and cuts a significant amount of work out of this process.
+This work is typically performed manually by GESI specialists; Equilo cuts a significant amount of work out of this process.
 No other service currently exists that provides this value to users- instantly.

 Equilo gives users, from a range of audiences and GESI knowledge, the power to quickly view the most salient insights from qualitative resources, including tips on What Works and links to toolkits and sources to support action.

 Equilo's Qualitative Data Sources

 Equilo currently contextualizes country-level and sector-specific quantitative data with high-level, qualitative overviews explaining the gender equality and social inclusion linkages for a specific theme or TAAP domain.
 These overviews are currently limited to broad global trends with GESI deep-dives into specific thematic areas, pulling in country-specfic examples and case studies where possible.